davodey/davidodey/_posts/blog/javascript/2015-12-07-writing-a-basic-jquery-plugin.markdown

 }( jQuery ));
 {% endhighlight %}

 JQuery provides an easy way of doing this by using <code class="highlighter-rouge">$.fn</code> or <code class="highlighter-rouge">jQuery.fn</code>.
-This is what allows us to call <code class="highlighter-rouge">$(‘.someClass’).avgWeather();</code>  Which will run the avgWeather function on the selection ‘someClass’.
+This is what allows us to call <code class="highlighter-rouge">$(‘.someClass’).avgWeather();</code>  w will run the avgWeather function on the selection ‘someClass’.

-We’re going to want to add some customizable settings so lets add support for accepting options by adding an object literal, this will allow us to add as many options as we need to our plugin.
+We’re going to want to add some customizable settings.
+Lets add support for accepting options by adding an object literal.
+Doing so will allow us to add as many options as we need to our plugin.

 {: data-snap-ignore="true"}{% highlight javascript %}
 (function ( $ ) {